No Hiding Place

 Motley Crew

-Long, long ago a group of like-minded chaps hit on the idea of singing sea shanties for fun.
+Long, long ago a group of like minded chaps hit on the idea of singing sea shanties for fun.
 Despite it being a late night at the Yacht Club, most of them remembered the idea the next day and thus the Motley Crew was born.
-Now in their 25th year the crew have sung at barge matches, regattas, weddings, parties, fetes and festivals, often raising money for charities in particular the RNLI.
+Now in their 25th year, the crew have sung at barge matches, regattas, weddings, parties, fetes and festivals, often raising money for charities, in particular the RNLI

 Mains’l Haul

-Mains’l Haul specialise in singing sea shanties, which were work songs designed for the hard and strenuous physical exertion required to sail ships in the late eighteenth early nineteenth century.
-Some of Mains’l Haul have experience of seafaring but now avoid any form of strenuous physical exertion with a passion.
+Mains’l Haul specialise in singing sea shanties, which were work songs designed for the hard and strenuous physical exertion required to sail ships in the late eighteenth and early nineteenth century.
+Some of Mains’l Haul have experience of seafaring but all now avoid any form of strenuous physical exertion with a passion.
 Only one of the crew remembers the late nineteenth century!

 London Sea Shanty Collective